Justyn-M/language_memoriser/README.md

     (3) Create a new button for the new language in main.dart (4) Add a new section for the new language in the json database such as 'Russian' (5) Populate database following template of {"english": "", "foreign": "", "pronunciation": ""}
+    (6) Update manage_words.dart, at items: <String>['French', 'Japanese'] -> add the new language

 You have now added a new language

+## Basic full stack tutorial ##
+This section provides a basic tutorial if you want to try create this app from scratch.

+    (1) Create a new flutter project
+    (2) Create backend folder at project root directory (3)

 ## Hosting the app in AWS cloud ##
 This section will be updated soon....